DavidVargasxyz/davidvargasxyz.github.io/content/linux/Logical Volume Manager (LVM).md

 ### Logical Volume

-A volume group consists of a pool of storage taken from one or more physical volumes.
+- A volume group consists of a pool of storage taken from one or more physical volumes.
-This volume group space is used to create one or more Logical Volumes (LVs).
+- This volume group space is used to create one or more Logical Volumes (LVs).
-A logical volume can be created or weeded out online, expanded or shrunk online, and can use space taken from one or multiple physical volumes inside the volume group.
+- A logical volume can be created or weeded out online, expanded or shrunk online, and can use space taken from one or multiple physical volumes inside the volume group.

 The default naming convention used for logical volumes is lvol0, lvol1, lvol2, and so on you may assign custom names to them.

-You can use an LVM command called lvs (logical volume scan or summary) to scan and list available logical volumes on server2:
+Use `lvs` (logical volume scan or summary) to scan and list available logical volumes on server2:
 ```bash
 [root@server2 ~]# sudo lvs
   LV   VG   Attr       LSize   Pool Origin Data%  Meta%  Move Log Cpy%Sync Convert